 NZ native grasses feature heavily through our plant nursery and are a popular addition to most gardens.
 Similarly, we have a vast range of ornamental grasses that are also extremely popular.
 Browse our amazing range to find the best grasses for your garden or landscaping project.

-Carex buchananii, commonly known as Leatherleaf Sedge or Brown Carex, is an attractive, NZ native, ornamental grass.
-It features very fine, brown...
+Carex buchananii, commonly known as Leatherleaf Sedge, Buchanans Sedge, or Brown Carex, features fine, brown leaves that are held with a graceful...

 Carex comans Green is a NZ native, ornamental grass featuring slender and arching, lime green foliage.
 It grows as a tidy clump to about 40 cm tall...

-Carex maorica is a fast growing, NZ native grass that features bright green, arching foliage.
+Carex maorica is a fast growing, NZ native sedge that features bright green, arching foliage.
 It produces distinctive, brown flower spikes through...

-Carex secta is a NZ native grass commonly found in swampy areas.
-It features slender foliage which is dark green and held densely.
-Older plants may...
+Carex secta, commonly known as Pukio or Swamp Sedge, is a NZ native grass commonly found in swampy areas.
+It features slender foliage which is dark...

 Carex solandri is a NZ native, ornamental grass that features attractive, dark green foliage.
 The foliage emerges upright and develops a gentle and...